Lymphatic device tested for fibromyalgia relief

 Summary

-This study tests a new device called Lymphatic Enhancement Technology (LET) to see if it can reduce pain and improve quality of life in people with fibromyalgia.
-Forty women with moderate-to-severe fibromyalgia will receive either active or sham (fake) treatments once a week for four weeks.
+This study tests whether a device called Lymphatic Enhancement Technology (LET) can reduce pain and improve quality of life in women with fibromyalgia.
+Forty participants will receive either active or sham LET treatments once a week for four weeks.
 Researchers will measure changes in symptoms using questionnaires and pain tests.
+The goal is to see if LET offers a new way to manage fibromyalgia symptoms.

 Disclaimer